gcicceri/Organoids-Classification-/README.md

 ## Final Dataset

-The **final dataset** built and used in this study is hosted on Zenodo repository and can be accessed through the following link:
+The **final dataset** built and used in this study is hosted on Zenodo repository and can be accessed (upon request) through the following link:

 [Download Dataset from Zenodo](https://zenodo.org/records/14725323)